 Department of State Visa Office (DOS)

-Under INA Section 221(i), the Secretary of State possesses discretionary authority to revoke a visa at any time.
-Revocation can occur without a conviction if derogatory information, such as an arrest, is received.
-The nonimmigrant visa of an individual physically present in the United States may also be revoked.
+Under INA Section 221(i), the Secretary of State holds discretionary authority to revoke a visa at any time.
+This revocation can occur even in the absence of a conviction, provided derogatory information, such as an arrest, is received.
+The scope of revocation extends to nonimmigrant visa holders physically present in the United States.

-9 FAM 403.11-3(b) permits consular posts to revoke nonimmigrant visas for individuals in the U.S. only following a DUI arrest.
-Cases other than DUI are processed by the Visa Office of Screening, Analysis, and Coordination (CA/VO/SAC) at DOS headquarters.
+DUI-related revocations, governed by 9 FAM 403.11-3(b), are limited to consular posts and apply to individuals in the U.S. These revocations are specific to DUI cases, while other instances are processed by the Visa Office of Screening, Analysis, and Coordination (CA/VO/SAC) at DOS headquarters.

 Notice of Revocation

-Prudential revocation of nonimmigrant visas is a multifaceted issue that requires in-depth understanding and careful consideration.
-This guide offers an overview of the subject, focusing on the current practices and legal provisions guiding the revocation process.
-As immigration laws and practices continue to evolve, constant monitoring and understanding are crucial for both professionals in the field and nonimmigrants navigating the U.S. immigration system.
+Prudential revocation of nonimmigrant visas is a multifaceted issue that necessitates a deep understanding of its legal provisions and operational procedures.
+This guide serves as an informative overview, focusing on the current practices and legal foundations guiding the revocation process.
+As immigration laws and practices continue to evolve, staying informed and vigilant is essential for immigration professionals and nonimmigrants navigating the U.S. immigration system.

 We Can Help!